Max build rate

 Q. After the print is completed and before it is sintered, is the part still safe to handle?

 “Green” parts are safe to handle (no harm to humans).
-Parts can be post-processed in the green state as well.
-They are somewhat fragile in this state so they should not be handled roughly or subjected to heat above room temp.
+Parts can be post-processed in the green state as well, though doing so may risk part damage or improper sintering.
+They are somewhat fragile in this state so they should not be handled roughly or subjected to heat above room temperature.

 Q. MSDS Data for materials, waste streams, debind chemicals, etc.